-The new waterline would enter Muir Woods adjacent to the existing waterline where it currently connects to the existing steel water tank.
-A Pressure reducing station would be installed to reduce the high pressure gained by coming down the hill from the Tourist Club.
+The new waterline would enter Muir Woodsthe Monument adjacent to the existing waterline where it currently connects to the existing steel water tank.
+A pPressure reducing station would be installed to reduce the high pressure gained by coming down the hill from the Tourist Club.
+As the project approaches the tank site, the staging area would move to the hardscape surface area near the existing Superintendent's Garage garages, Equipment Shed, and former Superintendent's Residence.
+Material and equipment would be stored here while work proceeds in this area.
 The new waterline would then travel approximately 80 feet beyond the existing water tank and tie into an existing 6" water main serving the Monument.
-Once the new pipeline is online the tank would be removed and the site would be prepared for revegetation.
+Once the new pipeline is online, the tank would be removed, and the site would be prepared for revegetation.